 Next, an angel informed Daniel that there were territorial spirits (Dan.
 10:10-14).
 But Daniel did not rebuke the spirit.
 He let God do the fighting.

 Nonetheless, some scholars like C. P. Wagner (d.
 2016), who headed the International Spiritual Warfare Network, and was a leader in the Third Wave (a Renewal Movement after the Pentecostal and Charismatic Movements) has come up with a theology of territorial spirits.
 One such passage of Scriptures is Eph.
 6:12-13, which speaks of rulers, authorities, world rulers of this dark world and spiritual hosts of evil in the heavenly realm.
-Christians can pray against them.
+Dr. Wagner says that Christians can pray against them.
 However, instead of praying against and rebuking these evil ruling spirits, Paul personalizes this spiritual warfare in the individual Christian’s life and tells him to put on the armor of God, not to pray against these evil beings out there in the heavenly, spirit realm.
 But spiritual warfare warriors like Wagner do make much of such passages.

 So then these two approaches can be followed in our Bible interpretation: